Using Resource Requests

 Effort Forecasts and Requests

-In order to fully understand how to best define a request process for your organization, you must first understand the effort forecast process.
+In order to fully understand how to best define a request process for your organization, it is helpful to first understand the effort forecast process.

 An effort forecast is a time-phased project labor assignment, at the skill or named-resource level.
 In other words, for each project, it includes the skills and resources reserved for that project across the future timeline.

-There are multiple approaches to maintaining effort forecasts (labor assignments).
-Prior to deciding whether and how to use Resource Requests, it is best to read the article Recommended Demand and Capacity Workflow, which outlines the approaches and the pros and cons of each.
+There are multiple approaches to assigning resources to projects for effort forecasts (i.e., labor assignments).
+Prior to deciding whether and how to use the Resource Requests function (whereby a resource request is entered by the project manager for fulfillment and/or approval by the resource manager), it is best to read the article Recommended Demand and Capacity Workflow, which outlines the approaches and the pros and cons of each.

-Note that in some organizations or situations, it may be perfectly fine for a project manager to request a named resource, saying, “I need Joe for two weeks in June.
+In some organizations or situations, it may be perfectly fine for a project manager to request a named resource, saying, “I need Joe for two weeks in June.
 He’s the only one capable of doing what I need, and the only one I trust.”
-(Of course the resource manager then has the right to say, “Well you can’t have Joe, but we have someone else that’s almost as good.”).
-In a larger or more formal organization, the project manager would instead say, “I need a skilled Oracle DBA for two weeks in June,” and the resource manager would worry about who to staff at the time requested.
+(Of course, the resource manager then has the right to say, “Well you can’t have Joe, but we have someone else that’s almost as good.”).
+In a larger or more formal organization, the project manager might say, “I need a skilled Oracle DBA for two weeks in June,” and the resource manager would determine whom to staff at the time requested.

-When using a manual request/approval process, project managers do not revise and save effort forecasts directly, nor are requests auto-approved.
-Instead, any forecast entries or revisions project managers make (at a skill level or named resource level) are submitted as “requests” to the appropriate resource manager (determined by whoever is authorized to manage the resource OBS level that the resource belongs to).
+When using a manual request/approval process, project managers do not assign resources and update the effort forecasts directly, nor are requests auto-approved.
+Instead, any assignment entries or revisions project managers make (at a skill level or named resource level) are submitted as “requests” to the appropriate resource manager (determined by whoever is authorized to manage the resource OBS level that the resource belongs to).

-TIP: It is important to note that each resource manager is accountable for the overall effort forecast for his/her resources.
+TIP: Even when project and resource managers are working in collaboration (which is the best practice), it is important to note that each resource manager is accountable for the overall effort forecast for his/her resources.
 Only the resource manager (and perhaps the resource) has the full picture of the resource’s intended workload, including project and non-project work.

 How the Project Manager Submits Requests